tongvtdan/apillis-mfg/README_WORKFLOW_STAGES.md

-# Workflow Stages Setup
+# Workflow System Setup

 ## Problem
-The project creation is failing because there are no workflow stages defined for your organization.
+The project creation is failing because there are no workflow-related tables populated for your organization.
 The console shows the initialization being triggered repeatedly, but the stages aren't being created.

+## What Tables Need Seeding

+Based on your database schema, these tables need data for projects to work properly:

+1. **`workflow_stages`** - Main workflow stages (inquiry_received, technical_review, etc.)
+2. **`workflow_definitions`** - Workflow definitions that group stages together
+3. **`workflow_sub_stages`** - Sub-stages within each main stage
+4. **`workflow_definition_stages`** - Links workflows to stages
+5. **`workflow_definition_sub_stages`** - Links workflows to sub-stages

 ## Solution
-You need to seed the workflow stages for your organization.
+You need to seed all workflow-related tables for your organization.
 There are two approaches:

 ### Option 1: Run the SQL Seed Script (Recommended)
 When your database is available, run the seed script: